New figures on real cost of education: A wake-up call for parents?

 By comparison, a family with a four year old who has fourteen years to save for university education will need to be saving £499 per month.

-The Independent on Sunday’s study, which is based on the government’s own figures, should act as a wake-up call for parents to stop procrastinating and to explore all the options with an experienced financial adviser.
+The study, which is based on the government’s own figures, should act as a wake-up call for parents to stop procrastinating and to explore all the options with an experienced financial adviser.
 With high education increasingly important in such a competitive and globalised world, it is simply too important not to.

 To learn how to choose a great financial adviser, download our free guide.